AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

     - If SLURM is connected to `dev-server-name` (*recette* and *integration*), use this
       path: `/applis/antares/launchAntaresRec.sh`

+### **partition**

+- **Type:** String
+- **Default value:** ""
+- **Description:** SLURM partition name.
+The partition refers to a logical division of the computing resources available on a cluster managed by SLURM.
+  - If not specified, the default behavior is to allow the SLURM controller to select the default partition as designated by the system administrator.

 ### **antares_versions_on_remote_server**

 - **Type:** List of String